Philadelphia Experiment: General synopsis

-According to some accounts, unspecified "researchers" thought that some version of this field would enable using large electrical generators to bend light around an object via refraction, so that the object became completely invisible.
+According to some accounts, unspecified "researchers" thought that a theory of this type would enable using large electrical generators to bend light around an object via refraction, so that the object became completely invisible.
 The Navy regarded this as of military value and it sponsored the experiment.

 Another unattributed version of the story proposes that researchers were preparing magnetic and gravitational measurements of the seafloor to detect anomalies, supposedly based on Einstein's attempts to understand gravity.
 In this version, there were also related secret experiments in Nazi Germany to find anti-gravity, allegedly led by SS-Obergruppenführer Hans Kammler.

-There are no reliable, attributable accounts, but in most accounts of the supposed experiment, USS Eldridge was fitted with the required equipment at the Philadelphia Naval Shipyard.
+There are no reliable or attributed accounts, but in most accounts of the supposed experiment, USS Eldridge was fitted with the required equipment at the Philadelphia Naval Shipyard.
 Testing began in the summer of 1943, and it was supposedly successful to a limited extent.
 One test resulted in Eldridge being rendered nearly invisible with some witnesses reporting a "greenish fog" appearing in its place.
 Crew members complained of severe nausea afterwards.

-Also, reportedly, when the ship reappeared, some sailors were embedded in the metal structures of the ship, including one sailor who ended up on a deck level below where he began and had his hand embedded in the steel hull of the ship as well as some sailors who went "completely bananas".
+Allegedly, when the ship reappeared some sailors were embedded in the metal structures of the ship, including one sailor who ended up on a deck level below where he began and had his hand embedded in the steel hull of the ship as well as some sailors who went "completely bananas".
 There is also a claim the experiment was altered after that point at the request of the Navy, limiting it to creating a stealth technology that would render USS Eldridge invisible to radar.
 None of these allegations have been independently substantiated.

 Other versions of the story give the date of the experiment as October 28, 1943.
-In this version time, Eldridge not only became invisible, but disappeared from the area and teleported to Norfolk, Virginia, over 200 mi away.
+In this version, Eldridge not only became invisible, but disappeared from the area and teleported to Norfolk, Virginia, over 200 mi away.
 It is claimed that Eldridge sat for some time in view of men aboard the ship SS Andrew Furuseth, whereupon Eldridge vanished and then reappeared in Philadelphia at the site it had originally occupied.

 Many versions of the tale include descriptions of serious side effects for the crew.
 Some crew members were said to have been physically fused to bulkheads while others suffered from mental disorders, some re-materialized inside out, and still others vanished.
 It is also claimed that the ship's crew may have been subjected to brainwashing to maintain the secrecy of the experiment.